 By Rhonda Carrier

-We were in Weymouth for my stepfather's 70th birthday, and with there being so many of us decided to keep a tight rein on budgets by staying on campsites – my brother in his converted Land Rover, my step-siblings in their own or hired camper vans, and my own family in two tents (a large one for four of us and the dog, and a separate single one for the oldest and most objectionable teen).
+We were in Weymouth for my stepfather's 70th birthday, and with there being so many of us on this multigenerational holiday (15, plus three pooches) decided to keep a tight rein on budgets by staying on campsites – my brother in his converted Land Rover, my step-siblings in their own or hired camper vans, and my own family in two tents (a large one for four of us and the dog, and a separate single one for the oldest and most objectionable teen).

 We tried out two campsites, both fantastic in their different ways: Pebble Bank less than 3km from Weymouth town centre has stunning views of Chesil Beach and a welcoming café-restaurant-bar.
 West Fleet Holiday Farm was also a fun choice for its outdoor swimming pool, although this was chilly even on roasting hot days, so bring wetsuits.